protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 > your bank is free to do anything with.
 If you had a billion dollars in your
 > bank and you want to withdraw tomorrow, your teller might freak out.

 What is novel about blockchain is the distributed part.
-Because the ledger is *decentralized*, there is central authority like a bank for you to trust with the bookkeeping.
+Because the ledger is *decentralized*, there is no central authority like a bank for you to trust with the bookkeeping.
 You are simply trusting other people running the same ledger software as you to keep track of everyone's book.
-Think of it as a sport game without the referee or empire where any dispute is distributed to all the audience to judge.
-The only difference is these audience are also playing in the arena, with the stake that makes it extremely bad for them to cheat.
+Think of it as a sport game without the referee or umpire where any dispute is distributed to all the audience to judge.
+The only difference is these audience members are also playing in the arena, with the stake that makes it extremely bad for them to cheat.
 This way, any small inconsistencies are likely caught and rejected fair and square.
 You are no longer trusting your bank.
 The eternal flow of ownerships hence becomes *trustless* because everyone is doing what's best for themselves.

-"Why such emphasis on ownership?"
-You asked.
-This is because Flow had baked the concept of resource ownership right into the smart contract core.
-In fact, it is why Flow is one of the easiest blockchain for building NFT apps, which you shall see very soon.
+"Why such emphasis on ownership?" you may ask.
+This is because Flow has the concept of resource ownership baked right into the smart contract core.
+In fact, it is why Flow is one of the easiest blockchains for building NFT apps, which you shall see very soon.

 ## Cadence

 Like Solidity for Ethereum, we use [Cadence][cadence] to code smart contracts, transactions, and scripts for Flow.
 Cadence's design is inspired by [Rust][rust] and the *move semantic*.
-Basically, the runtime tracks when a resource is being *moved* from a variable to another variable and make sure it can never be used twice in the program.
+Basically, the runtime tracks when a resource is being *moved* from a variable to another variable and makes sure it can never be used twice in the program.

-Three types of Cadence program you will be writing are [contracts](contract), [transactions][transaction], and [scripts][script].
+The three types of Cadence program you will be writing are [contracts](contract), [transactions][transaction], and [scripts][script].

 ### Contract

-A contract is an initial program that gets deployed to the blockchain, initiating the logic for your app and allow access to resources you create and the capabilities that come with them.
+A contract is an initial program that gets deployed to the blockchain, initiating the logic for your app and allowing access to resources you create and the capabilities that come with them.

 Two most common constructs in a contract are resources and interfaces.